hashicorp/terraform-provider-google/.teamcity/PERFORMING_TASKS_IN_TEAMCITY.md

 Builds in these projects will test the code present in the Modular Magician's forks and will run tests against the VCR testing project in GCP.

-See the section above about how to run a Custom Build.
+See the section above about how to customise and run a Custom Build.

 ### Triggering VCR tests to record new cassettes